-There are many different types of headaches, and causes of headaches.
+There are as many causes of headaches as there are types of headaches.

-Other physiotherapy treatments are stretching, and strengthening exercises (esp of the deep neck flexors), and postural advice.
-Exercises can be shown to you to restore normal muscle function.
-Methods of mindfulness and meditation also release stress and help reduce jaw clenching.
+Other physiotherapy treatments include stretching techniques, neural mobilisation, laser therapy, strengthening esp of the deep neck flexors, and postural and workplace set up advice.
+Exercises will be taught to restore muscle function.
+Methods of mindfulness and Yoga meditation also release stress to reduce jaw clenching.

-Here at The Physio & Yoga Clinic in Crows Nest, we assess and treat the neck and Jaw (TMJ) for all the above conditions.
+Here at The Physio & Yoga Clinic in Crows Nest, we are experienced in assessing and treating neck and Jaw (TMJ) pain.